MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-901.md

 ---
 # Install Microsoft R Server 9.0.1 on Hadoop

-Older versions of R Server for Hadoop are no longer available on the Microsoft download sites, but if you already have an older distribution, you can follow these instructions to deploy version 8.0.5.
+Older versions of R Server for Hadoop are no longer available on the Microsoft download sites, but if you already have an older distribution, you can follow these instructions to deploy version 9.0.1.
 For the current release, see [Install R Server for Hadoop](rserver-install-hadoop.md).

 **Side-by-side Installation**

 You can install major versions of R Server (such as an 8.x and 9.x) side-by-side on Hadoop, but not minor versions.
-If you already installed Microsoft R Server 8.0, you must uninstall it before you can install 8.0.5.
+For example, you already installed Microsoft R Server 8.0, you must uninstall it before installing 8.0.5.

 **Upgrade Versions**